hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 1. Verify that the OS stacks in both endpoints support read and write of the ECN bits in the IP header.
 2. Initially test that ECN works e2e

-ECN capability check starts in the first packet [ED note, should we say 'frame'?] that is transmitted from each of the two endpoints.
-This packet sets ECT (ECT(0) or ECT(1)) in the IP header.
+ECN capability checks start in the first packet [ED note, should we say 'frame'?] that is transmitted from each of the two endpoints for a new path.
+This first packet sets ECT (ECT(0) or ECT(1)) in the IP header.
 The verification is two-way, i.e each direction is verified independently of the other.
-Given the possibility that ECN capability exchange is successful in one direction but not the other (for instance due to ECN bleaching), means that ECN may only be used in one direction.
+Given the possibility that the ECN capability check is successful in one direction but not the other (for instance due to ECN bleaching in one direction), means that ECN may only be used in one direction.

      ---------                                  ---------
      |       |-----1st packet with ECT set ---->|       |